Project

 Opening: July 15 - 2019

-For the installation at Port Tonic both artists have combined their ideas on perspectives.
+For the installation at Port Tonic, both artists have converged their perspectives and ideas.